+(Contribution to the society)
-(Contributions to society) Bolster growth in the Japanese economy

-Lead global rule-setting
+- Bolster growth in the Japanese economy - Lead global rule-setting

-(Contributions to the public)
+(Contribution to the public)

-Provide security and energy for people's lives

-Ensure employment and lives of high quality
+- Provide security and energy for people's lives - Ensure employment and lives of high quality

 The Science Council of Japan, an organization representing the Japanese research community, announced the results of the discussion on S&T policies in the formulation of the third basic plan.
 These expectations are considered to be fulfilled by implementing the following policies based on the aforementioned basic stances, Ideas, and policy goals.